|

 Got leftovers?
 Read my post about How to Freeze Mashed Potatoes.
 Or make my potato soup recipe with your leftover mashed potatoes--easy and delicious!

 Need gravy?
 You've gotta soak these potatoes in gravy.
-Check out my post about Make-Ahead Turkey Gravy.
+Check out this post:

 Variations to try: